 The natal/birth chart is seen in the outer ring of this double-wheel chart.
 Note that the natal Ascendant is near the ‘two o’clock’ position in the sign of Pisces which is the two opposed crescent joined by a vertical line — shown in the very outside circle.

 This chart fragment (#1) shows only the Ascendant portion of the Advanced chart.
-From top-to-bottom we can see the symbols for natal Chiron, Mercury, Pluto, Sun and (at the bottom) Mars.
+From top-to-bottom we can see the symbols for natal Venus, Ascendant, Chiron, Mercury, Pluto, Sun and (at the bottom) Mars.

-We can see the natal Sun (circle with a dot in the middle) in the outer wheel at the very left side of the chart just below the left-hand end of the heavy vertical line. (fragment of the Asc. area).
+We can see the natal Sun (circle with a dot in the middle) in the outer wheel at the very left side of the chart just above the left-hand end of the heavy vertical line.
 Let us look more closely at this part of the chart.
 The natal Sun is at 6:44 degrees in the sign of Leo (the upright ‘loop’ symbol).
-The Ascendant of the chart on this date is one degree above it at 5 degrees Leo.
-Natal Pluto is just above the Ascendant at 2 degrees Leo.
+Close above the Sun is Pluto, a symbol of irrevocable change, death, resurrection.
+Below the Sun is natal Mars (circle with arrow), closer to the Ascendant of the chart at 21 degrees of Leo.
 Do you see it?

 - The Ascendant represents what we experience right now, how we experience it.

 - Natal Mars represents how we assert ourselves, express anger, take action.